Excel Notebook

 )

-The final TRUE, default acts as the else clause.
-Always include it — without it, IFS returns an error when no condition matches.
+The final TRUE, default is the else clause.
+Always include it.
+Without it, IFS returns an error when nothing matches.

 SWITCH — Match Against Fixed Values